THIS IS REAL CLIMATE ACTION

 Our Mission

-Food Forests Ireland CLG plants food forests - our 'Call To Action' - with School, Community and Business groups as part of a series of bespoke educational programmes helping build food system resilience throughout the island of Ireland and beyond.
+Food Forests Ireland CLG plants food forests with School and Community groups as part of a series of bespoke, systems-designed educational programmes to help build national food system resilience.
+Collaboration with a wide-ranging group of local, national, and international partners is a key facet of FFI.

 Education and Training

-Education is at the heart of Food Forests Ireland CLG's work.
-We bring our food forest educational programmes to schools, communities, and workplaces, helping people learn about biodiversity, climate action, and sustainable living through real-world, hands-on learning.
+We bring our Food Forest Education Programmes to schools and communities along Ireland's infrastructural routes, helping groups learn about biodiversity, climate action, and sustainable living through real-world, hands-on learning.

-Food Forests Ireland CLG programmes empower young people and adults alike to become stewards of the land and leaders in climate resilience.
+FFI's programmes empower young people and adults alike to become stewards of the land and leaders in food system resilience.

 Latest Updates from FFI